JYU-IBA/jabs/README.md

  - Stopping corrections supplied by user (Bragg correction etc)
  - Non-linear detector response
  - Simulation of time-of-flight spectra

- - Simultaneous multi-detector simulation and fitting
+### Distant future
+ - Parallel processing of independent simulations
  - Advanced fitting algorithms

+### Known issues
+ - Detector numbering and usability issues with multidetector mode
+ - Point-by-point profiles are not tested (but should work)
+ - Ad-hoc channeling correction is the same for all detectors
+ - Zero reaction Q-value assumed (no NRA, only EBS)
+ - Command to load R33 files interactively / from scripts not implemented
+ - R33 files can not be used if there are multiple detectors with different scattering angle.
+E.g. if you load 4He(16O, 16O)4He for theta = 160 deg reaction from an R33 file, you can't load another one with theta = 170 deg.
+ - Dual scattering assumes first scattering is RBS (not ERD).
+Cross sections are not calculated accurately (must use integrated cross sections instead of approximating using differential cross sections since solid angles involved are large).
+ - Dual scattering is benchmarked against SimNRA and is known to produce different results.
+ - Adding detector related fit variables will add those for all detectors

 ## Fitting

-There is a fitting feature, activated with the `--fit` or `-F` option.
+There is a fitting feature, activated with the `--fit` or `-F` option or `fit` script command.
 The multidimensional nonlinear least-squares fitting is based on [GSL multifit](https://www.gnu.org/software/gsl/doc/html/nls.html).
-The accuracy and sanity of fits must be evaluated by the use.
+The accuracy and sanity of fits must be evaluated by the user.

-The user can currently give only a single range to fit.
+The user can give only a single range to fit from the command line.
 This is specified with `--fit_low` and `--fit_high`.
-Default values are 10% of highest channel and the highest channel, respectively.

 Use `--fit_vars` to give a comma separate list of variables to fit.
-Currently supported variables are `slope,offset,resolution` related to detector parameters, `calib`which is equivalent to the previous triplet, `fluence`, and `channeling`.
+Currently supported detector related variables are `slope,offset,resolution`
+`calib` which is equivalent to the previous triplet and `solid`.
+Currently adding fit variables will add all them for each detector.

+Beam `fluence` can be fitted.
+Don't try to combine this with `solid` for all detectors.

 Layer thickness can be also fitted using variable `thicknessN` where `N` is number of a layer, numbering starts from 1 (surface).
 Roughness can be fitted similarly to thickness, use `roughN`.
 Concentrations can be fitted using `concN_I`, where `N` is the layer and `I` the element.